Are saunas and ice baths good for wrestlers?

 Avoid them if...

-• You have blood pressure or circulation problems
+You have problems with blood pressure or circulation.

-They work and serve you well … if you use them right.
+They work and they're useful ... if you use them properly.

-Cryotherapy, ice baths and saunas are not magic , but they are valuable tools to improve your recovery, reduce injuries and train longer and better .
+Cryotherapy, ice baths, and saunas aren't magic , but they are valuable tools to improve your recovery, reduce injuries, and train harder and better .

-Combine these techniques with good nutrition, rest, and conscious training, and you'll see your performance take to the next level.
+Combine these techniques with good nutrition, rest, and mindful training, and you'll see your performance take it to the next level.

-A very good question—and perfect for adding more value to the blog about cryotherapy, saunas, and ice baths.
-Let's develop it in detail, as a new section to integrate or expand the original content:
+Excellent question—and perfect for adding more value to the blog about cryotherapy, saunas, and ice baths.
+We'll develop it in detail, as a new section to integrate with or expand upon the original content:

 8. Why didn't athletes use these methods before?

-While today we see wrestlers submerging themselves in ice baths and sharing sauna selfies as part of their routine, these practices weren't always common in the sports world, much less among wrestlers.
+Although today we see wrestlers submerged in ice baths and sharing selfies in saunas as part of their routine, these practices were not always common in the world of sports, much less among wrestlers.

 Here's why: